-- Private education loans can be used to cover educational expenses not already covered by federal student loans or any other source of aid. - Some private lenders will approve loans for students in non-degree certificate or license programs or students enrolled less than half time. - Approval is based on an individual's creditworthiness. - Students who do not meet a lender's credit qualifications may be able to apply with a creditworthy co-signer. - Interest rates, grace periods, repayment options, and fees vary considerably from lender to lender.
+- Private education loans can be used to cover educational expenses not already covered by federal student loans or any other source of aid. - Approval is based on an individual's creditworthiness. - Students who do not meet a lender's credit qualifications may be able to apply with a creditworthy co-signer. - Interest rates, grace periods, repayment options, and fees vary considerably from lender to lender. - Students are encouraged to maximize borrowing under federal education loan programs before pursuing private education loan funding.